-We equip our pre-schoolers with autism with relevant skills to be ready for school settings
+We equip our preschoolers on the autism spectrum with relevant skills to be ready for school settings.

 Our Guiding Principles

 We are continually guided by principles of meaningfulness, dignity, independence and safety in all that we do.
-We advocate caregiver-parent collaboration and joyful learning as essential components for successful long-term outcomes for our children, and support the learning styles of children with autism with key autism strategies and evidence-based practices.
+We advocate caregiver-parent collaboration and joyful learning as essential components for successful long-term outcomes for our children, and support the learning styles of children on the autism spectrum, with key relevant strategies and evidence-based practices.

 An Individualised Education Programme (IEP) is developed for each child based on an assessment of their needs.
 Goals setting and progress reviews are conducted every semester for each child, and recommendations are discussed with parents so that each child progresses with the integrated understanding of caregivers and educators.
 Our IEP incorporates Applied Behaviour Analysis strategies and Structured Teaching principles applied in the following areas: